opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/AnalysesAndDesign.md

 ## Domain model

-A domain model focus on the language and the relationships.
+A domain model focusses on the language and the relationships.
 All implementation details can be left out.
-Details witch is not relevant for the problem you are solving can also be left out, focus on the elements witch helps understand the problem.
+Details which is not relevant for the problem you are solving can also be left out, focus on the elements witch helps understand the problem.
 Use plain english and not tech to describe the model.
 For example, only listing the field name, and not the type is ok if the type is obvious.

 Notation is not important, but try to follow the UML syntax below.
-You may use more advanced UML syntax if you want, but keep in mind that you should be able to use the diagram to discuss the problem with a none developer.
+You may use more advanced UML syntax if you want, but keep in mind that you should be able to use the diagram to discuss the problem with a non-developer.
 A product-owner or other person who knows the domain should with a little help be able to understand the main parts of the drawing.

 When doing review, focus on the domain problem, not syntax — ask about things you do not understand.